c-morris/BGPExtrapolator/docs/extrapolator_design.md

 however, another collector reported a path for that same prefix and multi-homed origin through one of its providers, then the multi-homed origin does not send that announcement to all of its providers.
-This is to acommodate for common primary-backup configurations where an AS prefers one of its providers but maintains multiple providers for redundancy.
+This is to accommodate for common primary-backup configurations where an AS prefers one of its providers but maintains multiple providers for redundancy.